Darkle/generator-lightscript/README.md

 ## Aditional Info

-  * The generator will allow you to select either Lightscript original or the @oigroup/LightScript fork.
+  * The generator will allow you to select either [LightScript original](http://www.lightscript.org/docs/) or the [@oigroup/LightScript fork](https://wcjohnson.github.io/lightscript/docs/).

   * You can specify the target, either 'Web', 'Node.js' or 'Both'.